2023 Best Value Mental & Social Health Services Bachelor's Degree Schools in the Southeast Region

 Our 2023 rankings named Columbia Southern University the best value school in the Southeast Region for mental and social health services students working on their bachelor’s degree.
 Columbia Southern University is a large private for-profit school located in the fringe town of Orange Beach.

-Columbia Southern University undergraduate students pay an average of $5,775 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Columbia Southern University are $5,775 per year.
 While working on their Bachelor's Degree, mental health services majors at Columbia Southern University accumulate an average of around $35,885 in student debt.

 As a testament to the quality of education it offers, Columbia Southern University also is in the top 5% of our Best Mental & Social Health Services Bachelor’s Degree Schools in the Southeast Region ranking.